khanboy1989/GettingStartedWithTCA/README.md

 The purpose of this project is to explore and understand **Point-Free's TCA**, a robust state management architecture designed for SwiftUI.
 The architecture allows you to manage state, side effects, and navigation in a clean and scalable way.
 The project features two examples that cover different use cases in SwiftUI development: state management and navigation.

+In terms of TCA, this project demonstrates example for Reducers, Actions, States, Navigation and Effects

 ## Examples

 ### 1. `CounterView`